 9) Cold showers save you a lot of money

-So how can you make cold showers a habit?
+So how can you make them a habit?

 - Start out easy: Start with cold rinses.
 First week: legs.
 Second week: add arms.
 Third week: add chest.
 Fourth week: add back.
 And once you are accustomed to that, you start with full body cold shower.